Course Contents

 571.111

-1. An applicant for a concealed carry endorsement shall demonstrate knowledge of firearms safety training.
-This requirement shall be fully satisfied if the applicant for a concealed carry endorsement:
+1. An applicant for a concealed carry permit shall demonstrate knowledge of firearms safety training.
+This requirement shall be fully satisfied if the applicant for a concealed carry permit:

 (1) Submits a photocopy of a certificate of firearms safety training course completion, as defined in subsection 2 of this section, signed by a qualified firearms safety instructor as defined in subsection 5 of this section; or